svenmalvik/svenmalvik.com/_posts/2020-08-08-azure-tagging.md

 image: https://cdn.svenmalvik.com/images/azure-resource-tagging.jpg
 ---

 *Moving services from on-premise to Azure cloud requires effort, technical knowledge, and some experience to make a business secure, compliant, and efficient.
-This post will discuss why tagging of resources plays an important role to achieve these goals.*
+This post will discuss why tagging of resources plays an important role to achieve these goals and how you can do this.*

 {% include articleAd.html %}